Nate-Cheney/homelab/docs/2fa.md

 | Disallow multiple uses                      | yes  | Prevents 2FA codes from being reused     |
 | Increase the original generation time limit | no   | Handles clock skew                       |
 | Enable rate-limiting                        | yes  | Aids in brute-force attack prevention    |

+#### 4. Test

+**Before closing the current ssh session**, open a new terminal and attempt to connect.
+If you're prompted for a verification code and are able to connect, everything is correct.